-WSG serves the Pacific Northwest and the nation by funding marine research and by working with communities, managers, businesses and the general public to strengthen understanding and sustainable use of ocean and coastal resources.
+SG serves the Pacific Northwest and the nation by funding marine research and by working with communities, managers, businesses and the general public to strengthen understanding and sustainable use of ocean and coastal resources.
 Based at the University of Washington (UW) College of the Environment, WSG is part of a national network of 34 Sea Grant programs administered by the National Oceanic and Atmospheric Administration (NOAA) and funded through federal-university partnerships.

 To accomplish its mission and achieve its vision, WSG adheres to a set of core values focused on excellence, equity, innovation and societal impact.
-It seeks to forge tools, foster insights, build capacity and maintain relationships for sustainable management, enjoyment and use of Washington's marine resources.
+It seeks to forge tools, foster insights, build capacity and invest in relationships for sustainable management, enjoyment and use of Washington's marine resources.
+WSG celebrates the diversity of people and the environment and the complex interactions between them.

-Facilitating practical and collaborative solutions to today's ocean and coastal issues, WSG serves as an honest broker of scientific and place-based information and real-world expertise that honors the history, people and places of Washington.
+Facilitating practical and collaborative solutions to today's ocean and coastal issues, WSG supports a culture of scientific integrity and serves as a trusted broker of place-based information and real-world expertise that honors the history, people and places of Washington.